Raiden1024/rubnum/README.md

 # rubnum
-Ruby script for rename files recursively
+Ruby script for renaming files recursively

 This script ask for a folder and rename all files recursively with numbering reset in each subfolder, ex: